indranil143/MelodyMind-Hybrid-Music-Recommendation-System/README.md

 - **Hybrid System:** Combines both methods to recommend new, niche songs (Content-Based) while leveraging user patterns (Collaborative Filtering) for enhanced accuracy.

-## 🚀 Getting Started
-Follow these steps to get the project up and running on your local machine.

 ### Dataset